Sam Patch: Niagara Falls

 In the fall of 1829, Patch gained fame by leaping into the Niagara River near the base of Niagara Falls.
 Patch was the star attraction at an event designed to draw visitors to the falls.
-A 125-foot ladder was extended over the river below Goat Island, opposite the Cave of the Winds.
-Less than an hour before the scheduled noon jump, a chain securing the ladder to the cliff wall snapped, breaking 15 feet from the ladder.
-Rescheduled for 4 PM, Patch jumped on time, from a height of more than 80 feet.
+A 125 foot ladder was extended over the river below Goat Island, opposite the Cave of the Winds.
+Less than an hour before the scheduled noon jump, a chain securing the ladder to the cliff wall snapped, breaking 15 ft from the ladder.
+Rescheduled for 4 PM, Patch jumped on time, from a height of more than 80 ft.
 A boat circled near the entry point, but Patch did not appear.
 When he was finally spotted on the shore, a great roar went up from the crowd.

-Bad weather and the delay in his arrival drew a disappointingly small crowd for this jump, so Patch announced he would repeat the feat a second time from the greater height of 120 feet on October 17.
+Bad weather and the delay in his arrival drew a disappointingly small crowd for this jump, so Patch announced he would repeat the feat a second time from the greater height of 120 ft on October 17.
 A few days later, 10,000 gathered to watch him keep his word.

-Following his feat at Niagara falls, Sam Patch achieved nationwide fame.
+Following his feat at Niagara Falls, Sam Patch achieved nationwide fame.
 His name became a household word and his slogan "some things can be done as well as others" became a popular expression across the nation.